PlayStation 5: Backward compatibility

 According to Hideaki Nishino, Sony's senior vice president of Platform Planning and Management, the PS5 is designed to be backward compatible with more than "99 percent" of PS4's 4,000+ game library, playable from launch day.
 The console is compatible with PlayStation VR.
 Because of PS5's high-speed SSD and increased processing power, many PS4 games gain from improved loading times or gameplay speeds "so that they can benefit from higher or more stable frame rates and potentially higher resolutions".
 Players can synchronize their saved game files through cloud storage or transfer them using a USB storage device so no progress is lost.
 Backward compatibility is enabled in part by the similarity of hardware architecture, such as "extra logic" in the RDNA 2 GPU that ensures compatibility with PS4's GCN-based GPU.
 Mark Cerny explained during a March 2020 presentation and later in an interview with Digital Foundry how CPU clock timing required particular attention; though the Zen 2 CPU has an instruction set to handle the PS4's Jaguar CPU, their timings can be very different, so Sony worked closely with AMD when developing the Zen 2 CPU to more closely match the Jaguar's timings.
 PS5 backward compatibility may exhibit errors with some PS4 games, and does not include previous generations.
 However, some older PlayStation console games are available through the PlayStation Plus game streaming service which is available for the PlayStation 5.
 The PlayStation 4's Share menu cannot be displayed but the PS5's Create menu can be used to capture screenshots or video.

 All compatible downloaded versions of PS4 games are visible in the library on the PS5 and available for download.
 The games can also be copied via USB hard drive or Wi-Fi.
 Save data can be copied in the same way or via the cloud storage.
 On October 9, 2020, Sony released a list of ten PS4 games identified as being incompatible with PS5; the list has shortened since as some developers released compatibility updates for previously incompatible games.
-As of December 16, 2021, the official PlayStation website shows six PS4 games that remain incompatible with PS5; Afro Samurai 2: Revenge of Kuma Volume One, Hitman Go: Definitive Edition, Just Deal With It!, Robinson: The Journey, Shadwen, and We Sing.
+As of December 16, 2021, the official PlayStation website shows six PS4 games that remain incompatible with PS5; Afro Samurai 2: Revenge of Kuma Volume One, Hitman Go: Definitive Edition, Just Deal With It!, Robinson: The Journey, Shadwen and We Sing.
+Additionally, the PlayStation 4 bundled game, The Playroom, is also not supported.